Medicare Advantage Plan Types

 Maximum out-of-pocket (MOOP)$4,000 — $7,550$10,000 — $14,000 combined

 Typical ranges based on 2026 Medicare Advantage PPO plans.
-Your specific plan’s Summary of Benefits governs actual costs.
-Note: drug costs under Part D are separate and vary significantly by plan.
+Your plan’s Summary of Benefits governs actual costs.
+Part D drug costs are separate.

 Watch both MOOP numbers: When you use out-of-network care, those costs count toward the combined MOOP — not the in-network limit.
 If a plan shows a $6,700 in-network MOOP and a $10,100 combined MOOP, heavy out-of-network use could expose you to the higher figure.
 Know both numbers before you enroll.
 See real-life cost examples to understand what these numbers mean in practice.